ilyla/Sleepy-Story-Samantha/Chapter 7 - A Strange Coincidence.md

 `*SamIAm: By the way, I wouldn't be against doing some subby changes that I wouldn't necessarily know about*`

-`*SamIAm: Everything I've done so far has been... well not exactly tame, I wouldn't mind being made to do or think stuff more... subby I guess?*`
+`*SamIAm: Everything I've done so far has been... well not exactly tame, I wouldn't mind being made to do or think stuff more... subby I guess?
+Like being a good girl and things like that*`

 `*SamIAm: God I'm bad at explaining things*`